William James: Theory of emotion

-William James's bear
+William James' bear

-From Joseph LeDoux's description of William James's Emotion:
+From Joseph LeDoux's description of William James' Emotion:

 Why do we run away if we notice that we are in danger?
 Because we are afraid of what will happen if we don't.
 This obvious answer to a seemingly trivial question has been the central concern of a century-old debate about the nature of our emotions.It all began in 1884 when William James published an article titled "What Is an Emotion?"

 The article appeared in a philosophy journal called Mind, as there were no psychology journals yet.
 It was important, not because it definitively answered the question it raised, but because of the way in which James phrased his response.
 He conceived of an emotion in terms of a sequence of events that starts with the occurrence of an arousing stimulus (the sympathetic nervous system or the parasympathetic nervous system); and ends with a passionate feeling, a conscious emotional experience.
 A major goal of emotion research is still to elucidate this stimulus-to-feeling sequence—to figure out what processes come between the stimulus and the feeling.

 James set out to answer his question by asking another: do we run from a bear because we are afraid or are we afraid because we run?
 He proposed that the obvious answer, that we run because we are afraid, was wrong, and instead argued that we are afraid because we run:

 Our natural way of thinking about … emotions is that the mental perception of some fact excites the mental affection called emotion, and that this latter state of mind gives rise to the bodily expression.
 My theory, on the contrary, is that the bodily changes follow directly the perception of the exciting fact, and that our feeling of the same changes as they occur IS the emotion (called 'feeling' by Damasio).